-In February 2014, the compensation committee and, with respect to Mr. Cozadd, the board of directors, approved annual equity grants under our 2011 Plan to the named executive officers.
-The compensation committee and the board of directors determined that these equity grants should generally be structured to consist of 50% stock options and 50% RSUs using a 2 to 1 ratio of stock option grants to RSUs to control dilution and to reflect the increased value of receiving shares at full value without the payment of an exercise price.
-Mr. Cozadd was awarded 66,000 options and 33,000 RSUs.
-Mr. Young was awarded 9,000 options and 4,500 RSUs, and, following his promotion to Senior Vice President and Chief Financial Officer, in April 2014 the compensation committee approved an additional award of 12,500 options and 6,250 RSUs.
-In February 2014, each of Mr. Cox and Ms. Hooper were awarded 20,000 options and 10,000 RSUs.
-Following his promotion to Chief Operating Officer, in July 2014, the compensation committee approved an additional award of 15,000 options and 7,500 RSUs to Mr. Cox.
-In connection with his employment in April 2014, the compensation committee approved an award of 20,000 options and 10,000 RSUs to Mr. Miller.
-Ms. Falberg retired in March 2014 and accordingly was awarded no equity in 2014.
+In February 2015, the compensation committee and, with respect to Mr. Cozadd, the board of directors, approved annual equity grants under our 2011 Plan to the named executive officers.
+The compensation committee and the board of directors determined that the value of equity grants should continue to generally be structured so that 50% of the potential value was delivered in the form of stock options and 50% of the potential value was delivered in the form of RSUs, resulting in an approximately 2.6 to 1 ratio of stock option grants to RSUs, to control dilution and to reflect the increased value of receiving shares at full value without the payment of an exercise price.
+The 50/50 value split (based on an approximation of grant date fair value) is consistent with our historical practices and was determined taking into consideration peer practices and market data.
+Mr. Cozadd was awarded 72,500 options and 27,800 RSUs.
+Each of Mr. Young, Mr. Cox and Ms. Hooper was awarded 20,000 options and 7,675 RSUs.

 These equity grants vest over four years, with 25% of the shares subject to the option awards vesting on the one-year anniversary of the grant date and the remainder vesting in equal monthly installments thereafter over the remaining 36 months, and 25% of the RSUs vesting annually on the first through fourth anniversaries of the grant date.
-The compensation committee and, with respect to Mr. Cozadd, the board of directors, determined the number of stock options and RSUs to be granted to each executive officer by reference to the value of the award (based on an approximation of grant date fair value) and internal equity among the executive officer group.